AlexusBlack/udacity-neighbourhood-map/README.md

 ```

 ## Additional information
-Project use this libraries and frameworks:
+Project use this libraries, frameworks and apis:
 - Knockout.js
 - Material Design Light
 - Material Icons
 - Webpack as build system
+- Google Maps API
+- Foursquare API

 Most of the vendor code shipped from CDN.
 Project JS and CSS bundled, compiled to ES2015 and minimized.